RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Benchmark

 \subsection{Evaluation Protocol}

-For reproducibility, we strongly suggest users adhere to the following constraints.
-To correctly apply the benchmark protocol an entire class of assemblies must be completed using the same code, with only the goal changing between configurations.
+For reproducibility, we strongly suggest users adhere to our evaluation protocol.
+Specifically, an entire class of assemblies must be completed using the same code, with only the goal changing between assemblies.
 To assess robustness and repeatability of the methods being evaluated, each assembly in a class needs to be performed five times consecutively without altering the code; the only change between individual runs, as stated before, is the goal to be achieved.

-To promote accessibility of the benchmark, any robot can be used with RAMP as long as it has a manipulator arm and sensors for state estimation.
+To promote accessibility, RAMP is designed to be used with any robot that has a manipulator arm and sensors for state estimation.
 The manipulator can also use any available gripper ranging from parallel grippers to anthropomorphic hands.
 Diverse set of sensor setups are encouraged for state estimation as this promotes the exploration of different solution methods for the underlying perception challenges.

 To support the use of a single manipulator, the first beam of the assembly is fixed rigidly to the table, with all assemblies in the benchmark using it as the starting point.
-The fixed beam should be located within the operational space of the robot.
-All other parts for any attempted assembly must start on the A2 template in their allocated spot.
-The A2 template must not lie below the completed assembly but no other constraints are imposed on its starting location.
-For an example setup, see Fig.~\ref{fig:teaser} (bottom right).
-From the start state, the set assembly must be constructed using the available parts.
+The fixed beam must be located within the robot's operational space.
+All other parts for any target assembly must start on the A2 template in their allocated spot.
+The A2 template must not lie below the completed assembly but no other constraints are imposed on its starting location; Fig.~\ref{fig:teaser} (bottom right) shows an example setup.
+From the start state, the assembly must be constructed using the available parts.
 More than the necessary number of pegs may be used; if a peg is dropped during assembly, another peg may be used to achieve the goal.